Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 - Open Blender and click in *File* located in the header of the Info editor again;
   choose *Open Recent* and the file we saved for this exercise.
   All of the things will be placed exactly the way you saved before.
-  Choose the last saved Blender file; in the last exercise, we gave it the name *Screw Hardware Example.blend*.
+  Choose the last saved blend-file; in the last exercise, we gave it the name *Screw Hardware Example.blend*.
 - Grab the upper vertex and move a bit to the left, but no more than you have moved your last vertex.
   (See Fig. :ref:`fig-mesh-screw-start`)
 - Press the shortcut :kbd:`A` twice to de-select and select all.